bjoluc/jspsych-builder/readme.md

     └── main.scss
 ```

-`media` contains your media files, where you are free to modify directory names and add sub directories.
+`assets` is the place for your media files, where you are free to add nested directories.
 `package.json` and `package-lock.json` are files created and maintained by npm, a JavaScript package manager.
 You should leave them in place, as well as `node_modules`, the directory into which npm installs packages.
 This is also where jsPsych has been saved to.